Best free online form builders for Notion

 Fillout offers the largest selection of form templates, split into different categories, like lead generation, marketing, and a few Notion-specific templates.
 While you can use and embed any template in Notion, linking it to your database afterwards takes a few extra steps.
 However, if you start by clicking on the Notion integration option, you can pick from a few form themes and link to your Notion database from the start.

-Tally comes a close second with various use case templates created by Tally and members of our community.
+Tally comes a close second with various use case templates created by Tally and our community members.
 You can choose from different industry-specific templates or pick one based on the data capture type, such as a feedback form with star ratings, a waiting list form with conditional logic, or a product sales page with a payment button.
 Any template you pick can be synced to your Notion database.

 notion image